-The first stage of the dog heat cycle is called Proestrus.
-This stage can last from 7 to 10 days, but many dogs experience about 9 days in proestrus.
+The first stage of the dog heat cycle is called proestrus.
+This stage can last from 3 to 17 days, but many dogs experience about 9 days in proestrus.
 The first sign of this stage is the swelling of the vulva.
 This is one of the best ways to spot the beginning of a dog heat cycle.
-During the Proestrus stage, you may notice the following symptoms:
+During the proestrus stage, you may notice the following symptoms:

-- A personality change: Changes can range from quite mild to more severe.
+- Changes can range from quite mild to more severe.
 Sometimes a female dog will become more affectionate and clingy with her owner, other times she may seem a bit grumpy.

-- Tail tucking: This is a reaction to guard the vulva, either by tucking the tail between the leg or sitting down whenever another dog approaches.
+- This is a reaction to guard the vulva, either by tucking the tail between the leg or sitting down whenever another dog approaches.

 2. Estrus Stage

-- Lightened discharge: Previously bright red, the discharge now lightens to be somewhat pink.
+- Previously bright red, the discharge now lightens to be somewhat pink.

 3. Diestrus Stage

-- Less flirting: Whether pregnant or not, the dog now lacks the conditions to mate and is no longer interested in flirting.
+- Whether pregnant or not, the dog now lacks the conditions to mate and is no longer interested in flirting.

 4. Anestrus Stage